Nuitka/Nuitka-speedcenter/README.rst

 Installation
 ------------

-This needs Python 3.7 and Linux currently.
-Also valgrind will have to be installed.
+This needs Python 3.9 and Linux currently.
+Also ``Valgrind`` will have to be installed.

 Then do these commands (may take a while, it is compile parts of the